maptimebmore/historical-street-car-mapping/docs/WEBMAP_TUTORIAL.md

 1. [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your computer.
 If you are on a Windows PC, we will be using the program `Git Bash`.
 1. A code editor of your choice.
 I use [VS Code](https://code.visualstudio.com/), but anything is good.
 1. A SQL client, [PGAdmin](https://www.pgadmin.org/download/) is a good choice here.
-1. Install latest versions of [Node and npm](https://nodejs.org/en/) (they will come bunlded together)
+1. Install latest versions of [Node and npm](https://nodejs.org/en/) (they will come bundled together)
-1. Install the [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true#set-up) and `heroku login` at your command prompt (e.g, `git bash`) following the instructions.
+1. Install the [Heroku CLI](https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true#set-up) and `heroku login` at your command prompt following the instructions.
-    - NOTE: I had some issues with doing this in `git bash`, others have reccomended using the Windows command prompt to perform `heroku login`, that worked for me too.
+    - NOTE: I had some issues with doing this in `git bash`, others have recommended using the Windows command prompt to perform `heroku login`, that worked for me too.
     - NOTE: Stop at the section `Prepare the app`, that is where we will insert our own app.

 #### Initialize the heroku app with your repo